 At Children's Wisconsin, our Liver Disease and Transplant Program provides comprehensive and compassionate care for kids.
 We have a strong track record in successfully managing both common and rare liver disorders.

 To provide the most effective and comprehensive care for kids, our multi-disciplinary team of pediatric liver experts include hepatologists, nurse practitioners, dietitians, psychologists, social workers, pharmacists, radiologists, social workers and transplant surgeons.
-This team is led by Grzegorz W. Telega, MD, a board-certified hepatologist.
+This team is led by Grzegorz W Telega, MD.

 Conditions we treat